janv93/large-trading-api/README.md

 ## Note:

-- Install software requiements for tensorflow: https://www.tensorflow.org/install/gpu.
+- Install software requiements for tensorflow in order to use GPU: https://www.tensorflow.org/install/gpu.
 As of 11/7/21 you can use the latest version (it states CUDA 11.2 and cuDNN 8.1.0 but latest is tested and works, GPU gets registered "Created device /job:localhost/replica:0/task:0/device:GPU:0 with 8963 MB memory:  -> device: 0, name: NVIDIA GeForce RTX 2080 Ti")